webmakaka/Blockchain-for-Business-with-Hyperledger-Fabric/README.md

 ## 2 brahcnes:

-Here is 2 branches.
+Here are 2 branches.

-- master with updated codes by me and works with hyperledger v2.2
+- master with updated codes by me.
+Works with hyperledger v2.2
 - orig - with original codes for v.1.4.
 I had some issue with starting hypeledger network.
 Need node.js v0 or v10.
 And possible i had some projects compilation errors.

 <br/>